 If you are experiencing the following signs of labor, you may be experiencing prodromal labor symptoms.

 - Contractions that are not getting longer, stronger and closer together OR

 - Contractions that are very, very slowly getting longer, stronger and closer together

 - Contractions that continue despite the passing of days, rest, hydration, bath and/or a shower

 - Bloody show or losing the mucus plug

 I’ll say it again – strong, irregular, and noticeable contractions, that don’t get stronger, go away, or cause any cervical change is likely prodromal labor.

-However, if you are experiencing strong, sometimes irregular, but noticeable and timeable contractions every evening for a week straight, but things fizzle at night and you eventually get to sleep, this is pre-labor.
+However, if you are experiencing strong, sometimes irregular, but noticeable and timeable contractions, maybe even five minutes apart, every evening for a week straight, but things fizzle at night and you eventually get to sleep, this is pre-labor.